|Houdini & Charlie|

 Charlie, a small white Pomeranian, was given to the Houdinis by the Grand Duke of Russia in 1903.
 Charlie accompanied the Houdinis on their first European tour.
 At certain points, the dog needed to be smuggled across international borders, which according to Ken Silverman in Houdini!!!
 The Career of Ehrich Weiss, Houdini accomplished "using one of Ching Ling Foo's conjuring methods."
 Houdini would write that he was "scared to death for fear of detection."

 The Houdinis had Charlie for eight years and adored the animal.
 The dog appears in many family portraits, and when Houdini's mother visited him on tour in Cincinnati, Houdini noted that "Charlie the dog went wild for thirty minutes with joy."
-When Charlie died around 1911, they were both shattered.
+When Charlie died in 1909 they were both shattered.
 "Charlie, our dog, dying," Houdini wrote in his dairy.
 "Have taken him away from Surgeon Thompson so he can die at home.
 Bess crying.
 I don't feel any too good."

 |Houdini & Bobby|